pgdogdev/helm-ee/README.md

 ## RBAC

 The control plane talks to the Kubernetes API in two distinct ways: it **reads** workloads from every namespace so the dashboard can render them, and it **writes** to a short list of namespaces where you actually want it to manage PgDog deployments.
-The chart's RBAC matches that split.
-Broad read everywhere, narrow write only where you opt in.

-When `control.rbac.create` is `true` (the default), the chart renders:
+When `control.rbac.create` is `true` (default), the chart renders:

 - A `ServiceAccount` for the control pod.
 If `control.aws.roleArn` is set, the ServiceAccount also carries the `eks.amazonaws.com/role-arn` annotation, which is what EKS IRSA looks for when handing the pod temporary AWS credentials.
 - A `ClusterRole` and `ClusterRoleBinding` granting **read-only** access cluster-wide.
 This is enough for the dashboard to list namespaces and read deployments, statefulsets, pods, services, configmaps, and secrets in any namespace.
 It cannot change anything.
 Pod logs are included so the deployment log view works.